sciZer0/7/v/README.md

 And of course, Bitcoin, absolutely, isn't ultra sound money because there isn't any pre-programmed decrease of Circulating Supply.

-Plus, additionally, the Bitcoin blockchain has the irremovable fundamental flaws, including the awful Gini and highest inefficiency.
+Plus, the Bitcoin blockchain has the irremovable fundamental flaws, including the awful Gini and highest inefficiency.

-Lightning requires running a light node from a user or putting trust in, which won't work or is absurd, respectively.
+Importantly, lightning requires from a regular user either running a light node or putting trust in, which respectively either won't work or — according to the main point of blockchain technology — is absurd.

-Also, most bitcoin trading takes place on centralized exchanges, which makes this all — according to the main point of blockchain technology — also absurd.
+Additionally, most bitcoin trading takes place on centralized exchanges, which also makes this all — according to the main point of blockchain technology — absurd.

 Probably, the whole point of Bitcoin as a blockchain, thanks to its unique status of the 1st cryptocurrency, might be just the same point that, for example, a Leonardo da Vinci's painting or a set of NFTs of an art collection have, and which is the flexing — the ultimate way for people to flex.